RozhinaNadya/xkcd_comics/README.md

 You can look at the previous comics or randomly, you can also find a specific comic by number if you know it.
 Keyboard is only numeric.
 In addition, you can watch the following comics, but in this case, the current comic is the last one, so you will get an error.
 And if you enter a comic number greater than it is, you will be warned about this.
-And you can't watch the preview comic before the first comic.
+And you can't watch the previous comic before the first comic.

   <p align="center" width="100%">